lamini-ai/lamini-examples/ift.md

 ## Introduction

-Imagine you have a robot that talks about bears but sometimes gets it a bit wrong.
+Imagine you have a robot that talks about bears :bears: but sometimes gets it a bit wrong.
 Fine-tuning is like showing the robot how to talk about bears in a way you like.

 Consider this user prompt: